 During the lease term in Frederick County

-During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Frederick County, the tenant must allow us to go into the rental home.
-Some valid reasons to access rental property are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Frederick County, the renter must allow us to come into the rental property.
+Some good reasons to come into rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental home.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Frederick County.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference